Notice to the Population

 • The occurrence of floods, increased by the overflow of the beds of some watercourses, rivers and streams;

-• The instability of slopes, leading to mass movements (landslides, landslides and others) caused by water infiltration, a phenomenon that can be increased by the removal of vegetation cover following rural fires, or by artificialization of the soil;
+• The instability of slopes, leading to mass movements (landslides, slides and others) caused by water infiltration, a phenomenon that can be exacerbated by the removal of vegetation cover following rural fires, or by artificial soil development;

-• Slippery road surfaces due to the possible formation of water accumulation or the accumulation of ice and/or snow;
+• Slippery road surface due to the possible formation of water;

-• The dragging onto roadways of loose objects, or the detachment of mobile or poorly fixed structures, due to periods of strong wind, which can cause accidents with vehicles in circulation or passers-by on public roads;
+• Drifting of loose objects onto roads, or the detachment of mobile or poorly fixed structures, due to episodes of strong winds, which can cause accidents with vehicles in circulation or pedestrians on public roads;

 3.PREVENTIVE MEASURES

-• Take special care when traveling and staying near wooded areas, paying attention to the possibility of falling branches and trees, due to stronger wind;
+• Take special care when walking and staying near wooded areas, being aware of the possibility of branches and trees falling due to stronger winds;

-• Adopt defensive driving, reducing speed and paying special attention to possible accumulation of snow and/or formation of water tables on roadways;
+• Adopt defensive driving, reducing speed and paying special attention to the possible formation of sheets of water on the highways;

 • Do not cross flooded areas, in order to prevent people or vehicles from being dragged into holes in the pavement or open drains;